 How Does Physical Activity Affect Sleep Quality in Antarctica?

 Last year, Sciencepoles reported a sleep study being carried out on the BELARE 2007-2008 expedition team members, in Antarctica for the Princess Elisabeth Antarctic station's first building phase.
-Dr. Nathalie Pattyn, who works in the Department of Cognitive and Biological Psychology of the Vrije Universiteit Brussel (VUB) and the Department of Behavioural Sciences of the Royal Military Academy, investigated the influence of physical activity in regulating the sleep-wake distribution of people exposed to constant daylight.
+Dr. Nathalie Pattyn, who works in the Department of Cognitive and Biological Psychology of the Vrije Universiteit Brussel (VUB) and the Department of Behavioural Sciences of the Royal Military Academy, investigated the influence of physical activity in regulating the sleep-wake distribution of people exposed to constant daylight for the COGNIPOLE project.

 After having analyzed in Belgium the data which was collected in Antarctica, Dr. Pattyn was able to confidently confirm the predominant hypothesis and subjective reports: physical activity can help regulate the sleep perturbations encountered in an environment of constant daylight.
 What this means is that the quality of one's sleep is directly influenced by the physical activity each person engages himself in during the day.
 This is true even when one is found in an environment of constant daylight.